zanderson3j/dark_arts/README.md

 * Defend Against Future Attacks - Build more robust defenses.
 * Describe the Attack - Everything is about understanding and being able to describe exactly what a malware sample does so it can not only be countered, but your finidings can be used in court and your clients can understand the impact and what to change in the future.

-Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Christiaan Beek.
+Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Craig Schmugar.

 ## Week 2 (1/22/19)